 Socio-economic importance of the dimensional stones in Uruguay

 The mining activity of Uruguay is based on the exploitation of raw materials for the construction industry, dimensional stones, gold, agate, amethyst, and some industrial minerals like limestone clay for the cement and ceramics industries.

 Mining production values ranges between 20 and 50 M dollars (21 M dollars for 2005) and account for around 0.2-0.5% of the GDP.
 Mining of gold is increasingly important representing in the 2005 ca. 20% of the sector.
 The sector employs around 2000 workers representing ca. 0.1% of the active population.
 Export amount average of around 5 Mio dollars per year signifies ca. 0.2% of the total exportations of the country.
 Gold, dimensional stones (granites), amethyst, agate and sand are the main export commodities.
-Production data for the period 1997–2005 are presented in Table 1.
 The impact in the production of dimensional stones of the regional crisis of 1999-2002 is evident as well as a gradual recovery since 2003.
 The significance of black dolerites in the total production of dimensional stones of Uruguay is also noticeable.

 Mining activity is regulated by law number 15242 (Mining code of 1982) being the Dirección Nacional de Minería y Geología (DINAMIGE) the State agency responsible for the control of the mining activity.
 The State is the owner of all mineral resources and grants titles to carry out mining activities by private companies.
 Three different titles are considered in the code: the Prospecting License (up to 3 years), the Exploration License (up to 3 years) and the Concession to exploit (up to 45 years).
 An environmental authorisation is a pre-requisite before starting of the mining activities.

 Overview of the geology of Uruguay